 Now before you start jamming a thermometer into your phone’s charging port, understand that a ‘warm’ phone is not the same as a ‘hot’ phone.
 Generally, a phone’s internal temperature can reach 37-43 degrees Celsius (98.6-109.4 degrees Fahrenheit) and still be considered normal.

 If you’re using an Android phone, you can install the nifty AIDA64 app, which will give you a ton of information about your phone’s hardware and software, including a temperature report.
-While Apple has introduced a “Battery Health” menu in its latest iOS 11.3 update, this does not include a temperature reading.
+While Apple has expanded the information you can see in the “Battery Health” menu in its latest iOS 12.3 update, this does not include a temperature reading.
 However, since we’ve already established that some phone heat is normal, it’s better to determine overheating based on how often you notice your phone getting hot, or if the temperature is physically uncomfortable.
 Your phone should not be getting hot several times a day, or for seemingly no reason.

 Causes of phone overheating